Cooksy

 After : Clear primary action guiding users toward the next step

 Usability testing showed that users completed key tasks with noticeably less hesitation after iteration, particularly during ingredient review and meal scheduling.
-As navigation, labeling, and primary actions were refined, participants relied less on trial and error and moved forward with more confidence.
+With improved navigation, labeling, and clearer primary actions, participants relied less on trial and error and moved forward with greater confidence.

-Participants consistently described the experience as “clear,” “easy to follow,” and “less overwhelming,” with the interface guiding them through each step.
+Participants consistently described the experience as “clear,” “easy to follow,” and “less overwhelming.”
 By reducing ambiguity at key moments, the final design helped users move smoothly from planning to action.

 Outcome and Learnings